Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 NOTE: Installing all of these plugins is a snap.
 You don’t have to download them and then re-upload them to your hosting account.
 Log in to wp-admin (or have your web developer log in to wp-admin).
 Search for them and install them from the Plugins section.

-Nelio A/B Testing
+Option 1: Nelio A/B Testing

 Nelio A/B Testing.
 To use Nelio in WordPress you’ll have to sign up for an account.
 If you’re just getting started, the Basic plan works fine.
 It gets you A/B testing, heat-maps, unlimited experiments, reporting, and unlimited email support.
 Support can be helpful, you know, for when you decide to get really fancy and test all your article titles and the featured images on your blog.
-The Basic plan includes a 14-day free trial and it’s $24–$29 a month after that.
+The Basic plan includes a 14-day free trial and it’s $29 a month after that.

 First impressions?
-Again, this one is easy to set up; you don’t have to code anything.
+This one is easy to set up; you don’t have to code anything.
 That’s great.
 To create tests and run reports, you stay inside WordPress.
 That’s cool.
 But perhaps the most impressive part of Nelio is how easy they make it to split-test nearly everything on your website: posts, pages, titles, themes, and CSS tweaks.
 They also do a really great job explaining conversion actions and why those are so important for testing the success of your website.

 The price is a little higher than other plugins we looked at, but Nelio knows what they’re doing.
 The multiple split-test options plus their A/B Split Testing blog and information about conversion actions might be worth the price.
 At least you’ve got 14 days to find out, right?

-Simple Page Tester
+Option 2: Simple Page Tester

 Simple Page Tester.
 Simple Page Tester is the least expensive of the options we looked at, especially if you’re primarily interested in visits to your website.
 It’s free.
 Forever.
 Thing is, total visits don’t paint a full picture when testing pages on your website.
 You’ll eventually want to see conversion metrics (how many people clicked on something, signed up for a newsletter, downloaded a coupon, bought something).
-You can get a premium version of Simple Page Tester for $59 that tracks conversions, but even without conversion tracking it’s a great introduction to split-testing.
+You can get a premium version of Simple Page Tester for $59 that tracks conversions, but even without conversion tracking it’s a great introduction to split testing.